Custom Event Setup

 What are the symptoms of sleep disorders?

-• Difficulty falling asleep or staying asleep.
+• Difficulty falling asleep or staying asleep

 • Exhaustion and sleepiness during the day

-• Snoring or wheezing while resting
+• Snoring or gasping during rest

 What are the causes of sleep disorders?